theQRL/documentation/docs/Use/Tools/multisig/multisig-spend-proposal.md

 #### Recipient(s)

-The intended recipients that will receive funds if the spend proposal is voted for with enough threshold to fulfill the multi-sig rules established when the address was created.
+The intended recipients that will receive funds if the spend proposal is voted for with enough threshold to fulfill the multisig rules established when the address was created.

 #### Amount

-Amount of quanta to send to the recipient from the multi-sig address balance.
-There must be enough funds in the multi-sig address to cover the transaction.
+Amount of quanta to send to the recipient from the multisig address balance.
+There must be enough funds in the multisig address to cover the transaction.

 #### Expiry block number